Famous Female Firsts: Aretha Franklin and 57 Trailblazing Women Who Made History

 Juliana Morell, first woman to graduate from a doctoral program

 Born in Barcelona in 1594, Juliana Morell was so brilliant that by the age of four, her teachers informed her father they had nothing left to teach her.
 Home-schooled after that, Juliana had written and defended theses on ethics and morality by the tender age of 12.
 In 1608, she became the first female ever to earn a university doctoral degree.
-Get inspired by these 14 quotes from books by female authors you need to read.
+Women like Julia have a way with words, which is why you need to know these 14 quotes from female authors that every woman should read.

 Francesca Caccini, first female opera composer